Ivan Dorn: Career

 Dorn starred in his first film, Petrov's Flu, which premiered at the 2021 Cannes Film Festival in July 2021.
 According to the director, Kirill Serebrennikov, Dorn was a "wonderful dramatic artist" with "an interest in the paradoxical, energy, control of his tools, an ability to exactly recreate the image he wanted to impress on his audience, and a very deliberate approach to art."
 Dorn announced that with this film he would end his musical career and begin his acting career.

 In February 2022, Dorn condemned the Russian invasion of Ukraine.
-After that, he was included in the list of artists who are banned from performing in Russia.
+He was subsequently included in a list of artists who are banned from performing in Russia.
 In March 2022, Dorn's label Masterskaya closed its music catalogue for users from Russia and Belarus.